 During treaty negotiations between himself and King Pharlain, Count Hubert has arranged a friendly tourney.
 Initially each mounted knight would fight one knight from the opposing camp.
 If neither was unhorsed after 3 passes, a draw would be proclaimed.
 Next each knight would fight one different knight on foot and lastly a general melee would occur with only 1 Champion being left standing.
 (Remember, in Foster's Prince Valiant strip, some knights dress like medieval knights, some don't).
 The 3 champions for the Count were Duke Stephen, Sir Preisages the Alan and Prince Michael.
 On the other side was the King himself with his ally Dearg Mor the Pict and Sir Gorm.

 Next came the foot round.
-This time the Duke smashed down Dearg Mor, Prince Michael won over the unlucky Sir Gorm and Preisages fought a drawn combat against the King.
+This time the Duke smashed down Dearg Mor, Prince Micheal won over the unlucky Sir Gorm and Preisages fought a drawn combat against the King.

 New Year's Eve Special: Prince Valiant and the Robber Knight (Redbook Scenario 52)

 Word had reached Count Hubert that the Red Knight and a band of ruffians were stopping travelers on the road to Belmont.
 When ever a patrol of the Count's men came down the road, the robbers melted away into the forest.
 Hearing of the problem, Prince Val who had been visiting, approached Gawain with a proposal.
 The next day as an envoy from Rome and the Lady Alison climb into the carriage, two strangers muffled in cloaks climbed in behind them.
 Shortly after the carriage left the way station at Mount Uniake and entered the woods, a fallen log blocked the road.
 As the driver slowed, a cry rang out "STAND and DELIVER!" and an archer with draw bow stepped from the shadows.